 Artificial Intelligence Bootcamp

-Students will learn the basics of AI, machine learning, and deep learning, and interact with a large number of hands-on examples of applications of AI in numerous domains.
+Students will learn the basics of AI, machine learning, and deep learning, and interact with hands-on examples of applications of AI in numerous domains.
 The course will broaden the participants' view of the field of AI, allowing a better understanding of its foundations, risks, applications, and implications, and motivating students to learn more about the topic.

 Please note that each class will be recorded.
 The recordings will be available online for 30 days to ensure that participants can access them if they miss a class or want to review any of the sessions.

 Length: One week of online sessions (Monday-Friday, 3 hours/day)

 Cost: $250 Non-FAU Participants -